-In order to properly compute the TTAF when aging is detected, and to select the best rejuvenation time, the aging detector needs to characterize the healthy state first.
-In this phase, the aging detector "learns" the average values of the indicators (including both launch times, and KPIs) when the system is in a state where no aging has been detected yet.
+In order to properly compute the TTAF when aging is detected, and select the best rejuvenation time, the aging detector needs to characterize the healthy state first.
+In this phase, the aging detector "learns" the average values of the indicators (including both launch times and KPIs) when the system is in a state where no aging has been detected yet.
 These averages are used to characterize the healthy state.

-Let us refer to a generic indicator $KPI_i$ of the ones listed before.
-Let us indicate with $t_0$ the system start-up time or the time soon after a rejuvenation action has been applied.
+Let us refer to a generic indicator KPI_i of the ones listed before (let us postpone the discussion on launch time later in this section).
+Let us indicate with t_0 the system start-up time or the time soon after a rejuvenation action has been applied.
 We assume that at this time the system is in a healthy state.
-The aging detector starts sampling and recording, for each $KPI_i$ , the current value at each sample period T. After a minimum value of S samples, the aging detector computes the average (we opt for the median as the average indicator) and the confidence interval of the average $C{avg} = 95\%$ over the set of S samples.
-The aging detector checks whether the average is accurate within R = 5% of error (i.e., it verifies that the confidence interval is less than the interval [avg - 5% avg; avg + 5% avg]).
+The aging detector starts sampling and recording, for each KPI_i , the current value at each sample period T. After a minimum value of S samples gathered, the aging detector computes the average (we opt for the median as the average indicator) and the confidence interval of the average $C{avq} =$ 95% over the set of S samples.
+The aging detector checks if the average is accurate within R = 5% of error (i.e., it verifies that the confidence interval is tighter than the interval [avg -5% avg; avg + 5% avg).
 If it is not the case, it adds further samples to the set S and keeps on computing the average on S until the condition is satisfied (i.e., until the average is accurate within 5% of error).
-If the average is accurate, the aging detector stores the value (let us denote it as $\bar{S}1$ ), discard the S samples, starts recording new S samples, and repeating the process described above.
+If the average is accurate, the aging detector stores the value (let us denote it as \bar{S}1), discard the S samples, starts recording new S samples, and repeating the process described above.

-This process goes on until: i) either a maximum number N of storable average value or a maximum time Z is reached (i.e., the history is too long to be stored entirely, in which case the oldest $\bar{S}i$ values are discarded), or ii) an aging detection alarm is raised (i.e., aging has been detected, see subsection IV-C), i.e., the system is no longer in a healthy state.
+This process goes on until: i) either a maximum number N of storable average value or a maximum time Z is reached (i.e., the history is too long to be stored entirely, in which case the oldest \bar{S}i values are discarded), or ii) an aging detection alarm is raised (i.e., aging has been detected, see subsection IV-C), i.e., the system is no longer in a healthy state.
 If aging is detected before the condition on the accuracy of the average is met, the aging detector stores the average of the current set of samples and use that one as a healthy state indicator.
-The parameters S, R, $C{avg}$ , N, and Z are configurable, in order to tune the aging detector for the specific platform.
+The parameters S, R, C{avg} , N, and Z are configurable, in order to tune the aging detector for the specific platform.

-The described process provides, for each KPI, a series of values $\bar{S}i$ , which are the medians of values observed over time in the healthy state.
-The agent considers the 95th percentile of these values as upper bound, denoted as $U{KPI_i}$ .
+The described process provides, for each KPI, a series of values \bar{S}i , which are the medians of values observed over time in the healthy state.
+The agent considers the 95th percentile of these values as upper bound, denoted as U{KPI_i} .
 For each indicator, a threshold of acceptable performance is computed as a percentage of its upper bound value.
-Specifically, the threshold for the indicator $KPI_i$ is set as $Thr{KPI_i} = U{KPI_i} + x\% U{KPI_i}$ , or, equivalently, as $Thr{KPI_i} = U{KPI_i} + s$ , with s being the slowing down factor (e.g., 50% is equivalent to s = 1.5 as slowing down factor).
-This means that, if the decision were based only on the i-th KPI, the rejuvenation module should rejuvenate as soon as the value of $KPI_i$ is expected to exceed the threshold $Thr{KPI_i}$ .
-In that case, the TTAF is the expected time to achieve $Thr{KPI_i}$ .
+Specifically, the threshold for the indicator KPI_i is set as $Thr{KPI_i} = U{KPI_i} + x\% U{KPI_i}$, or, equivalently, as $Thr{KPI_i} = U{KPI_i} \cdot x$, with x being the slowing down factor.
+This means that, if the decision were based only on the i-th KPI, the rejuvenation module should rejuvenate as soon as the value of KPI_i is expected to exceed the threshold Thr{KPI_i} .
+In that case, the TTAF is the expected time to achieve Thr{KPI_i} .